 The Sixth Form College was first opened in 1987 by Essex County Council.
 It was subsequently converted, by Central Government, to an ‘Incorporate’ charitable institution, through the 1992 Higher and Further Education Act - and has, therefore, since been directly controlled and funded by Central Government through the DfE/their ‘quango’ national agencies (currently the Education and Skills Funding Agency).

 The College offers academic general education programmes with an extensive range of subjects and courses.
-Students are able to choose courses from approximately 50 Advanced Level or equivalent – (Applied General Extended Certificate) courses as well as the option of the IB Programme and a GCSE improvement (Advanced Foundation) programme.
-A range of supplementary qualification courses are also available to A Level, IB or AFP programme students.
+Students are able to choose courses from approximately 50 Advanced Level or equivalent – (Applied General Extended Certificate) courses.
+A range of supplementary qualification courses are also available to A Level or AFP programme students.
 Special tuition, preparation and support is provided for students wishing to apply to Oxford and Cambridge and a range of specialist support, extension and supplementary courses/programmes for students seeking entry into professions such as medicine, teaching, finance and journalism are offered.
 There is a significant and broad programme of wider work related learning and employability opportunities.
 In addition the Additional Studies Programme offers all students over 80 options and provides enrichment and skills development opportunities and considerable scope for broadening of education.
 It allows students to develop personal interests and individual skills.
 There is also a broad and varied extra-curricular activities programme designed to foster skills, develop interests and provide personal development opportunities.
 Staff will generally have opportunities to become involved in areas outside their predominant subject teaching areas or the area to which they have been appointed.

 All students also undertake a pastoral programme which includes general support, safeguarding, monitoring and target setting, personal development, support for progression and also a wider education including health, resilience and citizenship education (also see Pastoral Care section).

 The Nature of the College and Examination Success